What is HTML <fieldset> Tag?

 Examples of HTML <fieldset> Tag

-Example 1: Basic Use of the <fieldset> Tag with <legend>
+Example 1: Basic HTML Fieldset Tag

 <!DOCTYPE html>